We're on a mission to crack clean energy

 Do I need planning permission for solar panels?

+Most installations of solar panels are considered to be a 'Permitted Development' and therefore don't require planning permission.
 However, you should check with your local planning authority if you live in a:

 • conservation area